Invoca/developer-docs/source/api_documentation/network_integration/js_tags/index.rst

 Revision for the JS Tag

 .. warning::
-    TODO: STORY-16629 See if it makes to move the whole table to JS Tag Revision documentation and add a link here.
+    The provided documentation and JSON response for JS Tag Revision documentation might change in the next release.

 .. list-table::
   :widths: 15 15 50